mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ### Ebonics

-* Languages naturally evolve, and people generally accept new dialects as natural evolution, but white people hold biases against black dialects.
+* Languages naturally evolve, and people generally accept new dialects as a natural evolution, but white people hold biases against black dialects.
-* Many people view dialects like [Ebonics](https://en.wikipedia.org/wiki/African-American_English) as "broken" English or [Hatian Creole](https://en.wikipedia.org/wiki/Haitian_Creole) as "improper" French, but they don't dismiss dialects that are popular among white speakers.
+* Many people view dialects like [Ebonics](https://en.wikipedia.org/wiki/African-American_English) as "broken" English or [Haitian Creole](https://en.wikipedia.org/wiki/Haitian_Creole) as "improper" French, but they don't dismiss dialects that are popular among white speakers.

 ### Behavioral racism

-* Behavioral racism refers to criticizing behavior of a racial group.
+* Behavioral racism refers to criticizing the behavior of a racial group.
   * e.g., "Blacks should stop wearing baggy jeans and listening to violent rap music."
 * Suggesting that a racial group behaves differently than another is behavioral racism.
   * e.g., the statement "blacks are more religious than whites" is racist.